15 Best Things to Do in Satellite Beach (FL)

 Canova Beach Park

-It features a beautiful stretch of beach that’s popular with swimmers, anglers, and surfers, and there are pavilions with built-in barbecue grills as well.
+Canova Beach Park has a beautiful stretch of shore, popular with swimmers, anglers, and surfers.
+There are pavilions with built-in grills as well.

 Brevard Zoo, Melbourne, FLSource: Thomas Kelley / shutterstock